afroisalreadyinu/miniboss/README.md

 ## Service definition fields

 - **`name`**: The name of the service.
-Must be non-empty and unique.
-The container can be contacted on the network under this name; must therefore be a valid hostname.
+Must be non-empty and unique for one miniboss definition module.
+The container can be contacted on the network under this name; it must therefore be a valid hostname.

 - **`image`**: Container image of the service.
 Must be non-empty.
+You can use a repository URL here; if the image is not locally available, it will be pulled.

 - **`dependencies`**: A list of the dependencies of a service by name.
 If there are any invalid or circular dependencies, an error will be raised.

 - **`env`**: Environment variables to be injected into the service container, as a dict.
 The values of this dict can contain extrapolations from the global context; these extrapolations are executed when the service starts.

 - **`ports`**: A mapping of the ports that must be exposed on the running host.
   Keys are ports local to the container, values are the ports of the running host.
 See [Ports and hosts](#ports-and-hosts) for more details on networking.

-- **`volumes`**: Directories to be mounted inside the servicesas a volume, and the mount points.
-The value can be either a list of strings, in the format `"directory:mount_point:mode"`, or in the dictionary format `{directory:
-  {"bind": mount_point, "mode": mode}}`.
+- **`volumes`**: Directories to be mounted inside the services as a volume, on which mount points.
+The value of `volumes` can be either a list of strings, in the format `"directory:mount_point:mode"`, or in the dictionary format `{directory: {"bind": mount_point, "mode": mode}}`.
 In both cases, `mode` is optional.
 See the [Using volumes](https://docker-py.readthedocs.io/en/stable/api.html#docker.api.container.ContainerApiMixin.create_container) section of Python SDK documentation for details.

 - **`always_start_new`**: Whether to create a new container each time a service is started or restart an existing but stopped container.
 Default value is `False`, meaning that by default existing container will be restarted.

-- **`stop_signal`**: Which stop signal Docker should use to stop the container by name (not by integer value, so don't use values from the `signal` standard library module here).
+- **`stop_signal`**: Which stop signal Docker should use to stop the container, by name (not by integer value, so don't use values from the `signal` standard library module here).
 Default is `SIGTERM`.
 Accepted values are `SIGINT`, `SIGTERM`, `SIGKILL` and `SIGQUIT`.

 - **`build_from_directory`**: The directory from which a service can be reloaded.
 It should be either absolute, or relative to the main script.
-    Required if you want to reload a service.
+  Required if you want to be able to reload a service.

 - **`dockerfile`**: Dockerfile to use when building a service from the `build_from_directory`.
 Default is `Dockerfile`.